Here is the full list of Edinburgh road closures as Queen's coffin arrives

-Queen Elizabeth II: Edinburgh road closures and traffic disruptions as Queen’s body is moved from Balmoral to Capital
+Queen Elizabeth II: Edinburgh road closures and traffic disruptions as Queen’s coffin travels from Balmoral to Capital

 Locals have been warned to expect ‘significant disruption’ in the coming days as the body of Queen Elizabeth II is moved to Edinburgh from Balmoral – and a number of major roads in the Capital have already closed.